-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - Pod groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the school office for ease of access - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending. - Industrai kitchen has student forms to ensure safety during breakfast club and Canteen program.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.